 The other causes of a cloudy water pool or spa are:

-These cleaning agents are designed specifically for cleaning different types of filter media.
-So once you know the type of filter media your pool/spa filter carries, you can purchase the correct filter cleaning aid.
+These cleaning agents are designed specifically for cleaning diverse types of filter media.
+So, once you know the type of filter media your pool/spa filter carries, you can purchase the correct filter cleaning aid.
 Now, once you have cleaned and corrected any filtration problems, you must obtain proper water balance.

 This will help in getting rid of the cloudy water in your swimming pool.

-Your next course of action at this point, is obtaining a good quality pool water clarifier.
+Your next course of action at this point is obtaining an excellent quality pool water clarifier.